-Even at the top of the world, litterbugs can be found and now the government of Nepal is forcing the climbers to clean up the mess they tend to leave behind along the trail to Mt.
-Everest.
+Even at the top of the world, litterbugs can be found and now the government of Nepal is forcing the climbers to clean up the mess they tend to leave behind along the trail to Mount Everest.
 That’s a shame!
 Climbers are being asked to each take down at least eighteen pounds of garbage on their return trip; this quantity represents what each climber is liable to leave along the trail.
 This is an attempt to get each person to dispose of their own garbage; if you took it up, then it is your duty to bring it back down.

 Naturally, climbers want to make the climb a lot easier with lighter loads so when they make it to the top, they would have left cans, tents and all kinds of equipment behind, not bothering to pick them back up.
 Who was supposed to clean up that mess?
 Last year these climbers were forced to remove over four thousand tons of trash from the trails.
 Whew!
 Now that’s a lot of garbage.